materialsproject/workshop-2017/README.md

 * Contributing data to MP in a way that associates it with our library of compounds so that users can include data from external sources into their analysis.

+# Exercises
+Some additional exercise notebooks can be found at: https://jupyterhub.materialsproject.org/

 # Agenda

 Breakfast arrives on Thursday and Friday mornings at 09:00.